ibm-cloud-docs/watson-knowledge-studio/preannotation.md

 When a human annotator begins work on documents that were pre-annotated, it is likely that a number of mentions will already be marked by entity types based on the dictionary entries.
 The human annotator can change or remove the pre-annotated entity types and assign entity types to unannotated mentions.
 Pre-annotation by a dictionary does not annotate relations, coreferences.
 Relations and coreferences must be annotated by human annotators.

-This task shows how to create a dictionary that is editable.
-If you want to upload and pre-annotate your documents with a read-only dictionary, click the **Menu** icon next to the **Create Dictionary** button.
-Select **Upload Dictionary**.
+This task shows you how to create a dictionary that is editable.
+If you want to upload and pre-annotate your documents with a read-only dictionary, click the **Menu** icon next to the **Create Dictionary** button, and then select **Upload Dictionary**.
 {: tip}

 ### Procedure